PAGEANT - "Education is the future"

 Gunjur.
 Sue and her family visited SHM to set up the play

-equipment, and work with the teachers to structure the outside
+equipment, and worked with the teachers to structure the outside

 play activities so that all the children get a chance to learn

 to play and co-operate.
-They are now collecting more equipment
+They continue to collect more equipment

-for other schools, and are fundraising to cover the costs of
+for other schools, and to fundraise to cover the costs of

 sending further containers.